aszczep1/Fantasy_Football_Project/README.md

 This data sought to collect the coach's name, team, season, first year with the team or not, years coached, wins, losses, and ties.

-The data was manually collected from Wikipedia
+The data was manually collected from Wikipedia.

 #### Starter Data (Quarterbacks)
 _Collected by: Michael Leahey_

 This binary variable sought to teach the algorithm if a quarterback was named a starter at the beginning of the season.
 This way first-year starters are recognized by the algorithms.

-This data was collected manually across different new sites
+This data was collected manually across different news sites.

 ### Variable creation, cleaning, and preprocessing